mohitmun/presentations/presentation.md

 * Use `Ctrl+z` to suspend process/command and then use `fg/bg` command to run same suspended process in background or foreground
 * `tmux` also have option `-CC` which is integration mode with iterm2
 * `tee` can be used to redirect output to file as well as stdout

 ---

-### Keyboard shortcuts

-* Keybindings - (vim/emacs)
-* Alt + b, Alt + f - move forward/backward by word
-* Ctrl + a - move cursor to start of line
-* Ctrl + e - move cursor to end of line
-* Ctrl + w - delete one word
-* option + left arrow/right arrow - move one work left/right
-* Ctrl + u = delete leftwards until the beginning of line
-* Ctrl + k - kill to end of the line
-* Ctrl + l - clear the screen.

----